 God describes a fetus (baby) in the womb as a growing human being

 God sees unborn children as growing human beings.
-As you can see in the following verses, we don’t have to wonder what God thinks about life in the womb, or if he considers unborn children to be human beings.
+As you can see in the following verses, we don’t have to wonder what God thinks about life in the womb and abortion, if he considers unborn children to be human beings, or what the Bible says about abortion.
 Whether you are a Christian, a member of another religion, or an unbeliever, may these verses speak to your heart:

 Did not he who made me in the womb make them?
 Did not the same one form us both within our mothers?
 (Job 31:15)